-Sunderland Care and Support has made a commitment to respond to customer feedback, including complaints, positively, and to provide a high standard of response to complainants, no matter what their complaint or where in the council they report it.
+Sunderland Care and Support has made a commitment to respond to customer feedback, including complaints, positively, and to provide a high standard of response to complainants, no matter what their complaint or how it is reported.

 We view complaints, as well as positive feedback, compliments and comments, as a means of identifying how we can promote customer satisfaction and improve our services.